-In October the Company contracted Eklund Drilling Company, Inc. of Reno, Nevada to undertake a 10,000 metre reverse circulation drilling program at North Bullfrog, however, that program has now been extended to 15,000 meters.
-Drilling began in mid-October, 2010 and, to date, 43 holes have been completed for a total of 10,000 meters.
+In October, 2010 the Company contracted Eklund Drilling Company, Inc. of Reno, Nevada to undertake a 10,000-metre reverse circulation drilling program at North Bullfrog; however, due to the success of the program it was extended and was completed in June 2011 with 75 holes totalling 17,280 metres.